-(13a) Member States should ensure that the organisations concerned keep records of their diligent searches and that the results of such searches, consisting in particular of any finding that a work or phonogram is to be considered an orphan work within the meaning of this Directive, as well as information on the change of status and on the use they make of orphan works, are collected and made available to the public at large, in particular through the relevant information being recorded in an online database.
-Considering in particular the pan-European dimension of this issue and in order to avoid duplication of efforts, it is appropriate to make provision for the creation of a single EU online database containing the aforementioned information and making it available to the public at large in a transparent manner.
-This enables both organisations which are carrying out diligent searches and rightholders to easily access this information.
-As such, the database can play an important role in preventing and bringing to an end possible copyright infringements, particularly in the case of changes to the orphan status of the works and phonograms.
-Under Regulation (EU) No 386/2012 of the European Parliament and of the Council of 19 April 2012 on entrusting the Office for Harmonisation in the Internal Market (Trade marks and Designs) with tasks related to the enforcement of intellectual property rights, including the assembling of public and private sector representatives as a European Observatory on Infringements of Intellectual Property Rights1, the Office for Harmonisation in the Internal Market is entrusted with certain tasks and activities, financed by making use of its own budgetary means, aiming at facilitating and supporting the activities of national authorities, the private sector and the Union institutions in the fight against infringement of intellectual property rights, including the prevention thereof.
-In particular, pursuant to Article 2(1)(g) of that Regulation, these tasks include providing mechanisms which help to improve the online exchange of relevant information between the Member States' authorities concerned and fostering cooperation between these authorities.
-It is therefore appropriate to rely on the Office for Harmonisation in the Internal Market to establish and manage the European database containing information related to orphan works referred to in this Directive.
+(16)Member States should ensure that the organisations concerned keep records of their diligent searches and that the results of such searches, consisting in particular of any finding that a work or phonogram is to be considered an orphan work within the meaning of this Directive, as well as information on the change of status and on the use which those organisations make of orphan works, are collected and made available to the public at large, in particular through the recording of the relevant information in an online database.
+Considering in particular the pan-European dimension, and in order to avoid duplication of efforts, it is appropriate to make provision for the creation of a single online database for the Union containing such information and for making it available to the public at large in a transparent manner.
+This can enable both the organisations which are carrying out diligent searches and the rightholders easily to access such information.
+The database could also play an important role in preventing and bringing to an end possible copyright infringements, particularly in the case of changes to the orphan work status of the works and phonograms.
+Under Regulation (EU) No 386/20121, the Office for Harmonisation in the Internal Market ("the Office") is entrusted with certain tasks and activities, financed by making use of its own budgetary means, aimed at facilitating and supporting the activities of national authorities, the private sector and the Union institutions in the fight against, including the prevention of, infringement of intellectual property rights.